Apollon-11/Secure-Multi-Party-Computation/README.md

 B checks whether B0 is comparable or not a number from the sequence with x (mod p).
 If so, he concludes that A0 ≥ B0.
 If not, he concludes, that A0 < B0 </p>
+<h2> Vulnerabilities: </h2>
+<p>Vulnerabilities were implemented in the project: RSA secret key vulnerability, False conclusion, Vulnerability related to repetitions in the transmitted sequence</p>